 Click-To-Call is a call center software feature that allows agents to click on any phone number within any business tool or website to make a call.
 Click-to-call works in call center software, CRM, helpdesk, Salesforce, ecommerce platform, marketing software and any website with a phone number.
 Click-to-call makes it simple for agents to place outbound calls and eliminates the hassle associated with dialing the wrong number.

 Real-time Reporting displays call center metrics in real-time in an agent and manager dashboard.
 These metrics often include service level, number of calls in queue, average abandonment time, longest wait time, etc. Real-time reporting is invaluable for agents and managers in making informed decisions based on up-to-date information.

 Historical Reporting displays call center metrics from any defined time point in the past.
 These metrics often include call volume, service level, handle time, abandonment time, wait time, etc. Historical reporting is essential when making staffing decisions, scheduling agents and assessing the performance of agents, teams, departments and the call center as a whole.

 Technical Support is not quite a feature of Call Center Software but extremely important in making the most of your call center solution.
-It is usually part of any system hosted by a third party.
+Competent and responsive technical support needs to be a decision point when selecting a Call Center vendor.
 For Premise and cloud based systems, technical support can be anywhere from nonexistent to extremely generous.
 It is important to have a clear understanding with your Call Center Software vendor to see what is available.
-It goes without saying that references and software reviews should be checked to see how well the vendor lives up to their support agreements.
+References and software reviews should be checked to see how well the vendor lives up to their support agreements.

 As with any software platform, features that make up Call Center service platform are continually changing with new features are always being added.
 As I always recommend, look at your business model first.
 Understand where you are at and where you want to be.
 This knowledge is invaluable as you investigate new technologies that may be able to help you to reach your goals.